devCSM/cpp-date-add/README.md

 - How many days have passed in the given year up to that date
 - How many days are left in the given year from that date

-If the user selects the second option, the program will respond with the date entered in the first option + the number of days entered.
+If the user selects the second option, the program will respond with the date entered in the first option + the number of days entered in the second option.